Linaro/lava/doc/v2/writing-multinode.rst

 ****************************

-Our first example is the simplest possible MultiNode test job - the same job runs on two devices of the same type, without using any of the synchronisation calls.
+Our first example is the simplest possible MultiNode test job - the same job runs on two devices of the same type, without using any of the synchronization calls.

 .. index:: MultiNode - job context, MultiNode - roles